killroyboy/aeris-weather/README.md

     console.log('Auckland forecast days', data.response.responses[1].response[0]);
 });
 ```
 NOTE: Parameters applying to a batch must be set prior to calling `batch`.
 In addition parameters persist between batch calls, but can be set to blank or null.
+Parameters DO NOT persist between process calls.

 ## Starting Point
 This is not a comprehensive SDK implementation and should be taken as a starting point for future implementation.